jondashkyle/hardly-everything/writing/q-and-a.md

 ## what is asdf?

-you add links to a feed and assign a period of time to each. when you click a link, it dissapears.
-After that time passes the link appears again.
+you add links to a feed. when you click a link, it dissapears. you can choose how long that time lasts when adding a link. after that time passes the link appears again.

 ## something like a hybrid bookmarking tool and feed aggregator.